netromdk/vermin/README.rst

             If not met Vermin will exit with code 1.
     -p=N    Use N concurrent processes to analyze files (defaults to all cores = 8).
     -i      Ignore incompatible version warnings.
+    -l      Lax mode: ignores conditionals (if, ternary, for, while, try, bool op) on AST traversal, which can be useful when minimum versions are detected in conditionals that it is known does not affect the results.
     -d      Dump AST node visits.

   % ./vermin.py -q vermin